Bodybuilding.com Store Articles Forum BodySpace

 Well-trained persons should generally lower the repetitions to 6-12 using near maximal weight and/or utilize high intensity training techniques.
 This can be done in many different ways, and with many different exercises.

-The workout that follows is a basic implementation of advanced AND high intensity training.
+The workout that follows is a basic implementation of advanced and high intensity training.
 Focusing on using near max weight (as heavy as possible) and training each set to failure (completely unable to perform another rep with good form, or at all).
 This can be done in anywhere from 8 reps to 20 reps; but for one set only.

-arrow Guidelines For This Workout:
+Guidelines For This Workout

 • This workout is to be done 3 times a week.